IrinaTsirkalova/Cucumber-CinemaReservationSystem/README.md

 - When making a reservation user has to choose the movie name, the number of tickets, the date and the time.

-- Movie screening reservations cannot be made later than sixty minutes before the movie
+- Movie screening reservations cannot be made later than sixty minutes before the movie.

 - When making a reservation user has to choose the movie name, the number of tickets, the date and the time.